Publish

 📘

-INFO: 1 to Many - Data Sources and Data Publishing Flows
+INFO: 1 to Many - Data Sources and Publishing Tasks

-Data Targets and Publishing flows have a 1:many relationship.
+Data Targets and Publishing Tasks have a 1:many relationship.

-This means that a single Publishing flow can only ever be associated with one Data Target at any moment in time.
-However, a specific Data Targets may be associated with many different Publishing flows, all with different schedules and entity configurations.
+This means that a single Publishing Task can only ever be associated with one Data Target at any moment in time.
+However, a specific Data Targets may be associated with many different Publishing Tasks, all with different schedules and entity configurations.

 Editing

-You can modify any existing Publishing flow by clicking "..." near the name of the flow.
-Doing so will bring up a menu with one option being to Edit the flow.
+You can modify any existing Publishing Task by clicking "..." near the name of the task.
+Doing so will bring up a menu with one option being to Edit the task.

 Click "..." then Edit to modify an existing flow.